Computer Science

 - Description: Systematic introduction to fundamental concepts of computer science through the study of the C++ programming language.
 Coding topics include C++ control structures, objects, global-scope functions, class methods, arrays and elementary data structures.
 Concept topics include algorithms, recursion, data abstraction, problem solving strategies, code style, documentation, debugging techniques and testing.

-- Advisory: Intermediate Algebra or equivalent; not open to students with credit in C S 2AH.
+- Advisory: Advisory: Intermediate Algebra or equivalent; not open to students with credit in C S 2AH.

 - Repeatability: Not Repeatable.